 To be eligible for admission, you must:

 1. Have earned a JD from an ABA accredited law school;

-Whether applying for admission by exam or transfer of UBE score, all applicants must complete the online NCBE Application for Montana.
+Whether applying for admission by exam, transfer of UBE score, or seeking admission on motion, all applicants must complete the online NCBE Application for Montana.
 A signed original application must be mailed to the Montana Bar Admissions office, with the Montana Application Cover Page, all documents required on the Montana Application Checklist and the Montana application fee.
 A second signed original application must be mailed to the NCBE with their investigation fee.

 2. Have been certified by the Commission on Character & Fitness;

 4. Have submitted a qualifying UBE score (whether by exam or transfer) or have fulfilled the requirements to qualify for admission on motion;